A Few Recent Things

 Toy Camera

 I recently picked up a small Chuzhao toy camera, partly as a way to reconnect with image-making outside the utility of my phone.
-I wanted something that encouraged observation instead of consumption.
+I wanted something that encouraged observation instead of consumption, without lugging around an old film camera or my DSLR.

 Unexpectedly, it’s also changed the way people interact with me.